Xentrk/x3mRouting/README.md

     have been removed and the features combined into one script called **x3mRouting.sh**.
   * The method used to create the IPSET list is passed to **x3mRouting.sh** as a parameter.
 If the ASN, Amazon AWS or dnsmasq parameter is not specified, **x3mRouting.sh** will default to the manual method.
-  * Running **x3mRouting.sh** will automatically perform the set-up.
+  * Running **x3mRouting** will automatically perform the set-up.
-    * **/jffs/scripts/nat-start** is used to execute the scripts at system boot or during a firewall restart event to recreate the rules deleted when the firewall was restarted.
+    * **/jffs/scripts/nat-start** is used to execute the scripts at system boot or during a firewall restart event.
     * The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event.
   * Simplified the ability to delete an IPSET list and associated routing rules, nat-start and openvpn-event files, and cru jobs for VPN Client IPSET routing rules by passing the 'ipset_name=' and 'del' parameters to x3mRouting.sh.
 Deleting VPN Server to VPN Client and VPN Server to IPSET list routing rules still require that all parameters used to create the routing rules be specified in addition to the 'del' parameter.
   * **VPN Server to VPN Client** routing feature of **x3mRouting.sh**